 We create 1000 synthetic distributions for each census tract by sampling with replacement measurements within each census tract.
 For each synthetic distribution, we calculate the probability of each anomaly detection type, repeating the same temporal rescaling procedure described in Section S1 1000 times for each census tract to generate 1000 probabilities of each type.
 From the resultant sampling distributions, we report the lower and upper bounds of the 90% confidence interval (5th to 95th percentiles), the mean, and bias.
 We define bias as the difference between the originally calculated probability and its mean probability estimate from its corresponding sampling distribution (in effect, taking the difference between columns in Table 2 and mean columns in Tables S6, S7, and S8).

 Figure S1.
-Flowchart depicting steps of the DBSCAN anomaly detection algorithm for mobile monitoring datasets.
+Illustration of manually flagged plumes for CO2.
+Points in blue are labeled as plume, while points in red are labeled as anomaly.
+Circles represent manually flagged plumes for this portion of the CO2 time series.
+Note – not all blue colored points correspond to CO2 plumes, but can represent plume detections in other pollutants not shown here.

 Figure S2.
 Effects of scaling on the probability of CO2 anomaly type detection for each census tract.